Ashutosh1435/Next-Weather-App/README.md

 User can also go back to the previous screen whenever they want to fetch the another city detail.

-In case you entered wrong city name of server doesn't responded well, User gets a error message on screen like (Something went wrong...).
+In case you entered wrong city name of server doesn't responded well, User gets an error message on screen like (Something went wrong...).